 You may also have attended one of our Catio Tours, or been following recent reports detailing domestic cats' devastating impact on urban wildlife, and have been inspired to try giving your cat a new indoor lease on life.

 If you have ever wondered how you might transition your cat to living indoors, here’s some inspiration and suggestions for making Kitty the happiest housecat on the block.
-(Many thanks to the Humane Society of the United States for many of these great ideas.)

 Create an Indoor Sanctuary

 A luxurious indoor environment may be all your cat needs to become a convert.
 While you make the transition to indoor living, introduce items such as: